 Unlocking an iPhone while wearing a mask was an issue for those who’s iPhones relied on Face ID – that’s all iPhones from iPhone X onward excluding the iPhone SE 2020 and iPhone SE 2022, which still use fingerprint recognition (not that fingerprint recognition is easy if you are wearing gloves as some choose to do when shopping).

 Over the past two years of the pandemic Apple has introduced a few solutions to try and address the issue of masked unlocking.
 First an iOS update (iOS 13.5) in April 2020 meant that were able to quickly swipe upwards on the iPhone to dismiss the requirement for Face ID and instead unlock using the passcode, which helped with some of the frustration.

 Then in April 2021 the iOS 14.5 update brought the ability to unlock the iPhone with an Apple Watch, which helped if you actually had an Apple Watch.
 But the frustration of using Face ID with a mask has not gone away… until now.

 Now in iOS 15.4 a new Face ID & Passcode settings means that there is a new switch for Face ID with Mask.

 We’ll explain how that works below.
 However, this solution only works with the iPhone 12 or newer, so we have other solutions for those who do, or don’t have an Apple Watch.

-Use Face ID with Mask setting in iOS 15.4
+How to use the Face ID with Mask setting

 - Settings > Face ID & Passcode